Reds vs. Padres Player Props Betting Odds

 Soto Stats

-- Juan Soto has three doubles, five home runs, 30 walks and 11 RBI (20 total hits).
-He's also swiped one base.
+- Juan Soto has four doubles, five home runs, 31 walks and 13 RBI (22 total hits).
+He's also stolen one base.

-- Soto takes a three-game streak with at least one hit into this contest.
-In his last five games he is batting .222 with a home run, six walks and two RBI.
+- Soto takes a four-game streak with at least one hit into this contest.
+During his last five outings he is hitting .333 with a double, a home run, seven walks and four RBI.

 Soto Recent Games